 Additional details can be found in the Financial Planning Challenge Guidelines.

 The top eight (8) student teams based on their Phase 1 score.
 These teams will advance to the final phases of the competition held in conjunction with FPA Annual Conference.
 Teams will be provided roundtrip airfare/transportation, lodging, $75 gift card, complimentary FPA Annual Conference registration, 1 year of FPA membership plus 60 hours toward the Experience requirement leading to certification.

 In addition, the top three (3) teams will be awarded the following:

-1st Place Overall: $10,000 scholarship for their school, one hour of Career Coaching from Caleb Brown at New Planner Recruiting and full scholarship to FPA's highly acclaimed Residency Program.
+1st Place Overall: $10,000 scholarship for their school and full scholarship to FPA's highly acclaimed Residency Program.

 2nd Place Overall: $5,000 scholarship for their school

 3rd Place Overall: $1,000 scholarship for their school